Ralph Leo Hayes

 Ralph Leo Hayes S.T.D.
 (September 21, 1884 – July 5, 1970) was an American prelate of the Roman Catholic Church.
 He served as the fourth bishop of the Diocese of Helena in Montana from 1933 to 1935, and as the fifth bishop of the Diocese of Davenport in Iowa from 1944 to 1966.

 Between his two episcopal appointments, Hayes served as the rector of the Pontifical North American College in Rome from 1935 to 1944.

 Biography

 Early life

 Ralph Hayes was born on September 21, 1884, in Pittsburgh, Pennsylvania, to Patrick Nagle and Mary Jane (O’Donnell) Hayes.
 He received his high school and college education at Holy Ghost College in Pittsburgh.
 He played on the college football, basketball, and baseball teams and in the summer on a semi-professional baseball team.
-Hayes studied for the priesthood at the Pontifical North American College and the University of the Congregation of Propagation of the Faith, both in Rome.
+Deciding to become a priest, Hayes studied at the Pontifical North American College and the University of the Congregation of Propagation of the Faith, both in Rome.